bachelorcy/FMFS/README.md

 Yu Chen, Chen Luo, Yong Liu, JiChuan Quan*, Liu Chengzhuo
 >
 > If you have any questions about our paper, feel free to contact [Jichuan Quan](qjch_cn@sina.com) or [Yu Chen](924715648@qq.com) via E-mail.
-And if you are using SINet or evaluation toolbox for your research, please cite this paper.
+And if you are using FMFS, please cite this paper.
 >
 >File Structure (PROJECT_STRUCTURE.md)